VCMG

-VCMG (also stylized as Vcmg) were an English electronic music duo, consisting of Vince Clarke (Erasure, Yazoo, Depeche Mode) and Martin L. Gore (Depeche Mode).
-Reuniting the two original members of the original Depeche Mode lineup over 30 years after Vince Clarke left the band after the release of their debut album Speak & Spell.
-Their debut album, titled Ssss, was released on 12 March 2012 by Mute Records.
+VCMG (also stylized as Vcmg) were an English electronic music duo, consisting of Vince Clarke (Erasure, Yazoo, Depeche Mode) and Martin Gore (Depeche Mode).
+Reuniting two original members of the original Depeche Mode lineup over 30 years after Clarke left the band after the release of their debut album Speak & Spell.
 An EP titled Spock was released (initially exclusively on Beatport) on 30 November 2011.
 Their second EP, Single Blip, was also released initially exclusive to Beatport on 20 February 2012.
+Their debut album, titled Ssss, was released on 12 March 2012 by Mute Records.
 Their third EP, Aftermaths was released on 20 August 2012.

 In 2015, Gore released a solo album titled MG as a reference to VCMG.